 I began to listen.

 And that’s when the magic started to happen.
 I listened to ordinary IM’ers who had been in the trenches.
 I read loads of posts and, eventually, I had to admit to myself that I’d gone about all this the wrong way.
-I felt a new surge determination.
+I felt a new surge of determination.

 It took 2 years to reach that level.
 Some people give up after a month or two and then say they’ve tried.
-No they haven’t.
+No, they haven’t.
 2 years minimum is what you have to go through.
 It’s a very steep learning curve, this business.

 I realised that if I was to make a go of this, I must also enjoy what I do.
 I’d had many a sleepless night wondering where I was going wrong and that led to anxiety, which led to bewilderment and ultimately led me to fall out of love with making money online.
 I knew I must address this.

-So, I chose to promote stuff that I had an interest in, or felt strongly about.
+So, I chose to promote stuff that I had an interest in or felt strongly about.
 My main hobby at the time was hiking…so why not build a website around hiking?

 And I did.

 I researched what were the most popular things being asked about hiking equipment.
-This included the sizes of backpacks and their quality, ease of use and price.
-Being a hiker myself, I understood the terminology about litre sizes, hydration units, waterproofing, internal rucksacks and external backpacks.
+This included the sizes of backpacks and their quality, ease of use, and price.
+Being a hiker myself, I understood the terminology about litre sizes, hydration units, waterproofing, internal rucksacks, and external backpacks.
 I’d owned several over the years and knew what was needed in a good reliable backpack.

 So a website was built back in 2013 and it’s full of posts about backpacks.
 Now, you may not find that subject very interesting, but for some twisted reason, I do.